anukulrathore/Javascript-Interview-Prep/README.md

 console.log("end");
 ```
+O/p ->
 start
 middle
 1
 end
 success

-**code inside promise will be executed synchronously but then vall will be asynchronous
+// code inside promise will be executed synchronously but reolve will be asynchronous and console print at function execution

-**What's the output?**
+**❓What's the output?**

 ```javascript
 function f(){